offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `pending-upgrade` - this revision is pending, it's for an update.
  * `pending-rollback` - this revision is pending, it's for a rollback.
  * `deployed` - this revision has deployed.
- * `superseded` - this revision has been superseded by new revision.
+ * `superseded` - this revision has been superseded by a new revision.
  * `failed` - this revision failed to deploy.

 ```{svgbob}